FrancescoRossiFR/Master-Thesis/README.md

 - Run OLS, Fixed Effects, and Instrumental Variable (IV) models.
 - Export all descriptive and analytical plots to the `output/` folder.

-## 🛠 Methodology Summary
+## Methodology Summary

 - **Identification**: Superstar cities are identified through price-to-quantity growth ratios.
-- **Robustness**: The analysis is performed both including and excluding the COVID-19 period (2020-2022).
-- **Causal Strategy**: Uses WWII destruction shares as an instrument for modern housing supply inelasticity.
+- **Robustness**: The analysis is performed both including and excluding the COVID-19 period (2020-2023).
+Uses WWII destruction shares as an instrument for modern housing supply inelasticity.

 ## Key Dependencies